rd2/tbd/README.md

 ### MacOS Installation

 MacOS already comes with Ruby, but likely not the right Ruby version for the desired OpenStudio measure development [environment](https://github.com/NREL/OpenStudio/wiki/OpenStudio-SDK-Version-Compatibility-Matrix).
 Instructions here show how to install Ruby v2.7.2 alongside MacOS's own Ruby version.
-An OpenStudio v2.9.1 setup is described [here](https://github.com/rd2/tbd/blob/master/v291_MacOS.md).
+Although no longer officially supported, instructions for an OpenStudio v2.9.1 setup is described [here](https://github.com/rd2/tbd/blob/master/v291_MacOS.md).

 From a Terminal, install [Homebrew](https://brew.sh/index) - nice for package distribution and management.
 Using Homebrew, install _rbenv_ (which allows users to manage multiple Ruby versions) and finally Ruby: